As a vegan, you know vitamin B12 is a key component of a healthy plant based diet. But what are vitamin B12 foods for vegans?

 I grew up eating the fake frankfurters as a child, so these bring back so many memories!
 And several (but not all of them) are vegan and fortified with vitamin B12.

-Here’s a list of the Loma Linda products that have some amount of vitamin B12 in them and are labeled vegan:
+Here’s a list of the vegan Loma Linda products that have some amount of vitamin B12 in them last time I checked in the US (of course, ingredients may change so check your product:

 What is marmite?
 A yeast based extract spread (typically put on various types of bread), that has been described as having a umami flavor.